arnoudb/frostybot/INSTALLATION.md

  * What this response tells us is that the bot is responding as expected over http.
 At this point in time you can install an SSL certificate or configure a custom domain for your bot if you like.
 The actual procedures for doing this are not in this guide, but there are plenty tutorials available on the internet [like this one](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-18-04) to help you complete these tasks.

  * Next, you need to configure your exchange API keys on FrostyBot.
-Edit the bot configuration file using the following command:
+Edit the bot configuration file using the following command (replace /var/www/html with your web root directory if it is different):

-       sudo nano /var/ww/html/frostybot/cfg/cfg.config.php
+       sudo nano /var/www/html/frostybot/cfg/cfg.config.php

  * Once the editor is open, scroll down until you find the accounts section and modify it with your API keys as necessary.
 Here is a sample with all three supported exchanges configured with both mainnet and testnet configs (the apiKeys and secrets are for illustration purposes only, please replace them with your own):